Chobolabs/jsbind/README.md

 #### node.js

+For node.js the library cannot create the JS engine context, so it can only be initialized with `jsbind::v8_initialize_with_global`.
+There is a simple example of doing so [the node.js specific test file](test/test_node_main.cpp).

+Do not forget to deinitialize jsbind or you may get a crash because of dangling v8 refs when exiting. `node::AtExit` is probably the way to go.
+Again there is a simple example of using it in [the node.js specific test file](test/test_node_main.cpp).

 #### v8

 The library can create or be bound to a single v8 context.
 Multiple contexts are currently not supported.

 #### Emscripten

+You need to link emscripten "executables" which use jsbind with the `--bind` linker flag.

 #### CEF